Guidelines on Conflict of Interest

 Conflict of interest (COI) is generally recognized as a situation where there is risk that a professional judgment or decision could be influenced by some secondary interest.
 In the context of ACM award committees, COI derives from a committee member’s relationship with a nominee and/or affiliation with a nominee’s institution.
 Members of ACM award subcommittees avoid the appearance of any impropriety by adhering to the following guidelines.

-2. Members of an ACM award committee do not serve as nominator or endorser for any nomination submitted to that committee.
+- Members of an ACM award committee do not serve as nominator or endorser for any nomination submitted to that committee.
 If you have nominated/endorsed a candidate, inform the committee chair immediately so that one of two actions may be taken: (a) the nomination will be set aside for the year, or (b) you will step down from the committee for the year.
+Exception: when a newly appointed award committee member has previously endorsed a nomination that is still under consideration by that committee, that member may remain on the committee but has a conflict of interest that must be handled as described in paragraph 8 below.
+This exception applies only for an endorsement, not a nomination, and only in the first award cycle of the newly appointed member’s service on the committee.

 On rare occasions, and with the approval of the committee, the chair may contact a nominator to encourage/discourage future re-nomination of a particular candidate.
 In such cases, feedback should be limited to general information about elements of the package that made the case weak (e.g., over-reliance on endorsements from the same institution as the candidate/nominator, endorsements that just reiterate the nomination without providing new insight, or candidates whose accomplishments are not a good fit for the award).
 Note that it is not appropriate to offer evaluative comments on the candidate’s qualifications or specific endorsements.
 The committee is under no obligation to provide feedback for any candidate, and it must be made clear that responding to the suggestions will not necessarily result in future success.